-- Connect monitors the status of requests and information between our clients and the engagement team in real time.
-Audit and client teams know where things stand at all times through a consolidated dashboard showing all sites, digitisation of engagement matters, and automated key performance indicators. - Connect Audit Manager streamlines, standardises and automates group and component teams coordination for multi-location and statutory/ regulatory audits.
-It provides a single digital platform to see all outbound and inbound work and digitises the entire coordination process so there's greater transparency, compliance and quality for complex multi-location audits.
+Connect Audit Manager streamlines, standardises and automates group and component teams coordination for multilocation and statutory/regulatory audits.
+It provides a single digital platform to see all outbound and inbound work and digitises the entire coordination process which fascilitates greater transparency, compliance and quality for complex multi-location audits.